Women are encouraged to obtain credit in their own name

 - Obtain your credit report free of charge from www.AnnualCreditReport.com.
 The information in your credit report represents a large part of your credit score, thus you should get your report and review it for accuracy.
 If there are errors, dispute them through the form that is provided with your report.
 If there are past due accounts, bring them current.

 - Order your credit score.
-Even though there is a small fee to obtain your score, it will be money well-spent.
+There are several ways you can obtain your credit score.
+Some are free and some require a small fee.
+An increasing number of major credit card issuers and other lenders provide consumers with free credit scores as a part of their monthly statements.
+You can also pay to receive your credit score directly from one of the three credit reporting agencies or from FICO at myfico.com.
 Understand the range in which your score falls, and where you rank as compared to others.
-Your score will likely come with concrete steps to help you improve it.
+Your score may come with concrete steps to help you improve it.
 Take advantage of this advice, as the credit score’s three little numbers dictate whether or not you will be extended credit and at what rate.
 Typically, a high credit score equals a low interest rate on cards and loans.

 - Give your credit report time to reflect the positive steps you’ve taken.
 Getting old accounts removed, paying down debt and disputing inaccuracies takes time to cycle through the system.
 Wait three months before applying for credit.